n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.awselb.md

+---
+title: AWS Elastic Load Balancing node - n8n Documentation
+description: Documentation for the AWS Elastic Load Balancing node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # AWS Elastic Load Balancing

 The AWS Elastic Load Balancing node allows you to automate work in AWS ELB, and integrate AWS ELB with other applications. n8n has built-in support for a wide range of AWS ELB features, including adding, getting, removing, deleting certificates and load balancers.